Spirent/openperf/tests/aat/api/v1/docs/TimeSourcesApi.md

 List reference clocks

-The `time-sources` endpoint returns all network clock sources that are used for syncing the local time.
+The `time-sources` endpoint returns all time sources that are used for syncing the local time.

 ### Example
 ```python